ol3d/ol3d/README.md

 # Welcome to ol3d's Github

-My name is Adam Delo (@ol3d) and I'm a Full Stack Software Engineer with a passion for automation, open-source software, and cloud-based architectures.
+My name is Adam Delo (@ol3d) and I'm a Senior Full Stack Software Engineer with a passion for automation, open-source software, and cloud-based architectures.
 My work revolves around creating efficient, scalable, and robust solutions that push the boundaries of what's possible.

 ## Here are some of my Github Statistics